MicrosoftDocs/Devices-docs/surface/optimize-video-conferencing-on-surface.md

 audience: itpro
 ---

-# Optimize Microsoft Teams on Surface devices
+# Optimize video conferencing on Surface devices

 Surface devices take advantage of the latest advances in mobile device energy consumption to deliver a streamlined experience optimized across workloads.
 For most workloads, this provides a great experience.
 For some workloads using Microsoft Teams or other video conferencing applications, you should follow these recommendations to ensure the best experience.